Workflow Icons

 Configuring this label

-If you add a Predefined Form section of type Vendor/Contract to a workflow form, the Card Name will default to the Contract Name or Vendor Name (based on whichever section you add first)
+If you add a Predefined Form section of type Vendor/Contract to a workflow form, the Card Name will default to the Contract Name or Vendor Name (based on whichever form section you add first)

-See Building a Form for guidance
+See 📖 Building a Form for guidance on adding these sections to your form

 However, you can choose any other form field (where the field type is Single line text/Contract/Vendor/Category/Entity/Team) to serve as the Card name, as below: